Enriched categories as a free cocompletion: Introduction

 Finally, we can combine both of these structures, by enriching in a monoidal bicategory whose objects are fully faithful functors whose codomains have reflexive coequalisers; call this bicategory $\F_1$.
 Then we will prove:

-\begin{Thm} For any proarrow equipment $\K\to\M$, where $\M$ has local reflexive coequalisers, the proarrow equipment $\cat{KL}_\K(\M) \to \cat{Mod}_1(\M)$ is its free cocompletion, as an $\F_1$-enriched bicategory, under a type of $\F_1$-enriched colimits called \emph{tight Kleisli objects}. \end{Thm}
+\begin{Thm} For any proarrow equipment $\K\to\M$, where $\M$ has local reflexive coequalisers, the proarrow equipment $\cat{KL}_\K(\M) \to \cat{Mod}_1(\M)$ is its free cocompletion, as an $\F_1$-enriched bicategory, under a class of $\F_1$-enriched colimits called \emph{tight Kleisli objects}. \end{Thm}